 It is critical to note that content-free endorsements will not prevail.
-On occasion, the endorsements are reminiscent of the model recommendation letter composed by Benjamin Franklin:
+On occasion, the endorsements are reminiscent of the model recommendation letter Benjamin Franklin composed:

 Endorsements that carry little weight include:

-Perfunctory endorsements that say only something like "I know John Smith and he satisfies, in my opinion, the criteria for Distinguished Engineer."
+- Perfunctory endorsements that say only something like “I know John Smith and he satisfies, in my opinion, the criteria for Distinguished Member”

 As ACM is an international organization, the committee receives nominations from around the world.
-Unfortunately, we do not have representatives from every country, and at times it is difficult to assess the impact of the contributions.
-Successful nominations for scientists, for example, often include endorsements that illustrate participation and leadership in international research communities.
-For engineers, we look for products with broad recognition beyond country boundaries.
+Unfortunately we do not have representatives from every country, and at times it is difficult to assess the impact of the contributions.
 An endorsement from an ACM Fellow or Distinguished Member also helps to calibrate contributions across borders.